 Try revamping your resolutions into a list of attainable and simplistic goals.
 For instance, if your resolution is to lose 10 pounds by summer or stop eating fast food, then change that into a goal to become more productive and active on the weekends.
 Join a gym, hire a fitness trainer, or make plans with an accountability partner to workout every week on a set day.
 You can also jump-start your goal of living a healthier life by committing to eating at least one piece of fruit and one veggie a day.

-Even if the first few days of 2017 weren’t very successful, don’t let that deter you from giving your best for the rest of the month.
+Even if the first few days of the new year weren’t very successful, don’t let that deter you from giving your best for the rest of the month.
 Take it one day at a time and don’t give up.
 We all mess up, but be kind to yourself and remember that changing your lifestyle won’t happen overnight.
 It’s going to take time and you should expect to trip and stumble along the way.